cirosantilli/jekyll-cheat/index.md

 The best possibility without manual pre push pre processing seems to be to:

 - `markdown: kramdown` on the `_config.yml`
-- MathJax Javascript on the header
+- MathJax JavaScript on the header

-We am yet to find a server side option (MathML or images), specially one that will run on GitHub Pages.
+To our knowledge there is no server side option (MathML or images) that will run on GitHub Pages without local precompiling + adding output files to the Git repo.

 Inline $$x^2$$ math.